jonathancross/jc-docs/Github markdown list and code.md

     some code here

-2. I need to indent 8 spaces if this is a list:
+2. I need to indent 8 spaces if this code is inside a list:

-    `some code here`
+        some code here